 The popularity of this breed is actually what led to its decline.
 They were so prized that their value increased to the point that only a select few could own them.
 Their gentle affect and polite manners have led many people to act to keep the breed going.
 Their numbers have been steadily increasing.

 Loving and loyal, this fur-baby is happiest with his friends and family.
 They are a great friend for any child to have.
 If you are a hunter, you can’t get much better than the Scottish Deerhound.
-Fast and determined, they are one of the best sight hounds in the business.
+Fast and determined, they are one of the best sight hounds in the business and one of the largest dogs.

 These most rare dog breeds are huge.
 They can easily get anything off the tables and counters that they want; in fact, they stand taller than most surfaces.
 While intelligent, they are independent and need to be shown a perk to obeying.
 They like to be the only dog in the house, and may not get along with other pets.